This is a brief summary of squash rules & scoring — just enough detail to get you playing!

 - Keep the ball within the out of bounds lines

-You only get one serve attempt, and if you don’t hit a good serve your opponent wins the point.
-If you are just beginning to play squash, feel free relax some of these rules in order to make it more fun while you are still learning.
+You only get one serve attempt, and if you don’t hit a good serve your opponent wins the point immediately.

 Playing a Point